Travel Advice: Travel Insurance for Cancer Sufferers

 - The standard of healthcare in the country you're planning to visit, too, must be carefully analyzed.
 Also it worth noting that if you plan to visit a country that requires you to take vaccinations before you land there, an already compromised immune system may further deteriorate.

-- On the day of your flight, consider checking in early and find out everything about all the medical equipment present onboard the airplane.
-Deep vein thrombosis (DVT) usually affects people with some of the cancer, so it is important you take all the necessary precautions.
+- On the day of your flight, consider checking in early and find out everything about all the medical equipment present onboard the aeroplane.
+Deep vein thrombosis (DVT) usually affects people with some of cancer, so it is important you take all the necessary precautions.